nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The address, email and tag are optional and can be omitted so that the tutor only keeps the most vital information which is the student's name and phone number.
 * There can be **multiple tags** assigned to one student, as demonstrated in the example above.
-* Student name is limited to 50 alphanumeric characters.
 * Student name cannot contain all numbers.
 * Tags are limited to 30 alphanumeric characters with no spaces allowed.